-(SB 1944/HB 1567) Sponsors: Sen. Albritton / Rep. DiCeglie
+Sponsors: Sen. Albritton / Rep. DiCeglie

 This legislation would move pole attachment disputes in Florida from the FCC to the PSC.
 The legislation acknowledges the public interest need to harden infrastructure to withstand extreme weather conditions and replacing older poles is required.
-The legislation would provide a 90-day timeline in which attaching entities must move their pole attachments to reduce the number of redundant poles in the rights-of-way.
+The legislation would provide a 180-day timeline in which attaching entities must move their pole attachments to reduce the number of redundant poles in the rights-of-way.
 If the pole attachment is not moved within the 90-day period, the pole owner may move the attachment at the attaching entity's expense.
-HB 1567 removed "electric utility" from definitions.
-We expect a conforming amendment on the Senate bill at the next stop.
+Currently, the legislation inadvertently defines "attaching entity" and "pole owner" as both a public utility and electric utility.
+We expect an amendment to remove electric utility from the Senate bill soon.